Rutgers, Boston College face off in 1st game since ’04

 RUTGERS QB QUESTIONS

-With McLane Carter “day-to-day” from a concussion suffered against Iowa, it is unknown whether the graduate transfer or sophomore Art Sitkowski will start.
-Carter is 27-of-47 for 368 yards with two touchdowns and four interceptions on the season.
-Sitkowski was 4-of-11 with an interception against the Hawkeyes.
+Graduate transfer McLane Carter is “day-to-day” from a concussion suffered against Iowa and won’t start.
+Sophomore Art Sitkowski will play in his place.
+Carter is 27 of 47 for 368 yards with two touchdowns and four interceptions on the season.
+Sitkowski was 4 of 11 with an interception against the Hawkeyes.
 He started last season, but lost the job to McLane in training camp.

 BIG LOSS